stormpath/stormpath-flask/docs/quickstart.rst

 Working With Custom User Data
 -----------------------------

 In addition to managing basic user fields, Stomrpath also allows you to store up to 10MB of JSON information with each user account!

-This could be compared to a user profile.
-Instead of defining a database table for users, and another database table for user profile information -- with Stormpath you don't need either!
+Instead of defining a database table for users, and another database table for user profile information -- with Stormpath, you don't need either!

 Let's take a look at how easy it is to store custom data on a :class:`User` model::